 And the downside of such an approach?
 I’ve yet to identify one.

-One imagines the Copyright Office will eventually get around to modifying the physical street requirement.
-Until then, unfortunately, you will need to either list your physical address when registering an agent with the Copyright Office or go through the process of petitioning for relief.
+One imagines the Copyright Office will eventually get around to modifying the physical street address requirement for DMCA Agents.
+Until then, you need to list your street address or file a petition.
+We can help.